Gillian McKeith (song): Background

-Gillian McKeith describes herself as a British nutritionist; ahe became well-known for presenting shows presenting healthy living, most notably You Are What You Eat.
+Gillian McKeith describes herself as a British nutritionist; She became well known for presenting shows presenting healthy living, most notably You Are What You Eat.
 She was invited to appear on the reality television programme I'm a Celebrity...Get Me Out of Here! in 2010.
 During her time in the Australian jungle, she was regularly chosen to take part in a variety of tasks involving the consumption of creatures not usually eaten by humans such as insects and spiders, as well as larger body parts of animals.
 Despite agreeing to participate in the programme, McKeith upset her fellow celebrity campmates by refusing to attempt the tasks.
 There were also suspicions of her faking phobias to gain publicity, while she continually pretended to faint during the tasks.

 Brett Domino is the alter-ego of Rob J Madin, a musician who has had success with his comedy videos on the video-sharing website YouTube.
 He wrote the song about McKeith, despite not having watched I'm a Celebrity...Get Me Out of Here!
 He was short of material for a comedy gig, so decided to write a song about something that was trending on Twitter that week.